Qazançı, Nakhchivan: Gazanchy

 Gazanchy is the settlement of the Middle Ages in the northern part of the same named village of the Julfa District.
 Most of the monument was left under the modern buildings.
 At the foot of the mountain, in the unharmed part of residence the cultural layer was destroyed, the fragments of glazed and unglazed clay pots scattered to the around.
 In some places the remained the residues of the wall from the uncouth rocks.
 The animal figures and clay lamps were found from the area.
 According to the findings, it is assumed that the Gazanchy settlement belongs to the 9th–18th centuries.

 Gazanchy Necropolis I

 Gazanchy Necropolis I is the archaeological monument of the Middle Ages in the north-east from the Gazanchy village of Julfa District, on the elongated hill.
 In 1991, the exploration research works were carried out.
-The graves are in the direction of Qibla; the most of the graves have not gravestones; and the chest stones of the graves are in the oblong and rectangular shape (a group of them are in box-shaped).
+The graves are in the direction of Qibla; most of the graves do not have gravestones; and the chest stones of the graves are in the oblong and rectangular shape (a group of them are in box-shaped).
 From the area were found the fragments of clay pots, and also have been found a few of the stone rams.
 It is supposed that the monument belongs to the 13th–17th centuries.